Research

 About My Current Project:

-I am currently finishing my dissertation, titled, Evidence, Expertise, and Experiential Knowledges: A Study of Patients’ Communication Practices on Social Media.
+I recently defended my dissertation, titled, Evidence, Expertise, and Experiential Knowledges: A Study of Patients’ Communication Practices on Social Media.

 This project theorizes patient narratives on digital networking sites as expressions of technical and technological expertise.

-This is a mixed-method, multi-year study of patient communication practices and draws from 21 participant interviews and a corpus of over a thousand posts across TikTok, Twitter, and Instagram.
+This is a mixed-method, multi-year study of patient communication practices and draws from 20 participant interviews and a corpus of over a thousand posts across TikTok, Twitter (X), and Instagram.

 Patients’ grounded experiences, intuition, and emotional insights confer medical expertise